 Only a few days later, amid rumors that the Aggies planned to kidnap the animal outright, the longhorn was removed to the Tom Iglehart ranch west of Austin.
-In six weeks, the United States entered World War I, and the University community turned its attention to the conflict in Europe.
+Six weeks later, the United States entered World War I, and the University transformed itself to support the war effort.
 Out of sight and off campus, the branded steer was all but forgotten until the end of the war in November 1918.

 Since food and care for the animal cost the University 60 cents a day, and because the steer wasn’t believed to be tame enough to roam the campus or remain in the football stadium, it was fattened up and became the barbecued main course for the January 1920 football banquet.
 A delegation from A&M was invited to attend, “and the branding iron was buried and the resumption of athletic relations, after an unhappy period… duly celebrated.”